Piers Morgan: Phone hacking allegations

+As a result of the judge's ruling, the pressure group Hacked Off called for the police to open an investigation into possible perjury committed by senior staff members at The Mirror, during the Leveson Inquiry.

 Post-Mirror press activities

 In partnership with Matthew Freud, he gained ownership in May 2005 of Press Gazette, a media trade publication together with its "cash cow", the British Press Awards, in a deal worth £1 million.
 This ownership was cited as one of the reasons many major newspapers boycotted the 2006 awards.
 Press Gazette entered administrative receivership toward the end of 2006, before being sold to a trade buyer.

 First News was launched by Morgan on 4 May 2006.
 A weekly paper aimed at seven to 14-year-olds, he said at its launch that the paper was to be "Britain's first national newspaper for children".
 Morgan was editorial director at First News, responsible for bringing in celebrity involvement.
 He referred to the role as "editorial overlord and frontman".

 In 2007, Morgan was filmed falling off a Segway, breaking three ribs.
 Simon Cowell outspokenly mocked Morgan's previous comment in 2003, in a Mirror headline after former U.S. President George W. Bush fell off a Segway: "You'd have to be an idiot to fall off wouldn't you, Mr President".

 In 2012, following the revelation of Jimmy Savile's sexual abuse against children, Morgan said he had "never met" Savile in his lifetime, contradicting a 2009 piece he wrote in The Mail on Sunday's Night & Day magazine saying that "As I left, Jimmy Savile came up to me.
 'Your TV shows are BRILLIANT!, he exclaimed. ...
 I've always loved Jimmy Savile."

 In September 2014, Morgan became the first editor-at-large of the MailOnline website's US operation and wrote several columns a week.